Nolliadem/learningprog/README.md

 An algorithm is like a cake recipe, it is a set of pre-programmed instructions in a software or application that arrive at certain task or problem solving

 # Machine learning
+Machine learning is a branch of artificial intelligence (AI) and computer science which focuses on the use of data and algorithms to imitate the way that humans learn, gradually improving its accuracy.